jgaehring/jgaehring.com/src/content/about.md

 # Hello

-My name is Jamie Gaehring.
+My name is Jamie Gaehring (he/him).

 I am a software developer specializing in resilient systems for capturing agricultural data.
 I maintain farmOS Field Kit, an offline-first, multi-platform app, optimized for the challenging environment of daily farm operations.